Registration

 • Don Hartman Northeast Sportsplex (5206 68th Street NE)

-FRIEND REQUEST: Friends request will be honoured to the best of our ability.
-All requests must be reciprocal (you need to request a friend and the friend MUST request you).
-One request per player and they will be accepted only through the link provided below:
+FRIEND REQUEST: Friend requests will be honoured to the best of our ability.
+All requests must be reciprocal (you must request a friend, and the friend MUST request you).
+One request per player, which will only be accepted only through the link provided here:

 NORTH CENTRAL HOUSE LEAGUE HIGHLIGHTS: